mottaquikarim/PYTH2/src/Topics/essential_terminology.md

 """
 - If p1 plays rock and p2 plays rock, display tie
+- If p1 plays rock and p2 plays paper, display p2 as winner
+- If p1 plays rock and p2 plays scissor, display p2 as winner
 - If p1 plays scissor and p2 plays scissor, display tie
-- If p1 plays paper and p2 plays paper, display tie
-- If p1 plays rock and p2 plays paper, display p2 as winner
 - If p1 plays scissor and p2 plays rock, display p2 as winner
 - If p1 plays scissor and p2 plays paper, display p1 as winner
+- If p1 plays paper and p2 plays paper, display tie
 - If p1 plays paper and p2 plays rock, display p1 as winner
 - If p1 plays paper and p2 plays scissor, display p2 as winner
 """